Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Systematic uncertainties

 Systematic uncertainties affect both the di-photon invariant mass distribution of $HH$ signal and single Higgs boson background.
 However, their impact remains relatively minor compared with the statistical uncertainty, which dominates due to the limited number of data events and the use of data-driven methods for modelling the dominant continuum background.

-The \textit{spurious signal} is defined as the maximum absolute value of the bias on the fitted signal yield in multiple signal-plus-background fits to the background-only template, performed with varying exponential and power-law background functions, and with assumptions on the signal mass $m_H \in [123, 127]~\GeV$ in intervals of $0.5~\GeV$.
+The \textit{spurious signal} is defined as the maximum absolute value of the bias on the fitted signal yield.
+To estimate it, multiple signal-plus-background fits are performed on a background-only template.
+These fits are repeated using different background models, such as exponential and power-law functions.
+In addition, different assumptions are made for the signal mass, with $m_H$ varied between $123$ and $127~\GeV$ in steps of $0.5~\GeV$.
 The background-only template is constructed without accounting for misidentified photon backgrounds, as their contribution is found to have a negligible impact on the spurious signal estimate.
 For each of the background functions tested, the spurious signal is smaller than 20\% of the statistical uncertainty in the expected fitted signal yield.
 The spurious signal value found in each category is taken as a systematic uncertainty in the signal yield.

 The uncertainty in the full Run-2 integrated luminosity amounts to 0.83\%~\cite{DAPR-2021-01}.
 The uncertainty in the Run-3 luminosity is estimated to be 4\% and is uncorrelated with that of \RunTwo.